 Knowledge Representation and Organisation in Memory

-- We actively organize concepts in schemas, which are mental frameworks that represent our knowledge and assumptions about the world.
+- We actively organise concepts in schemas, which are mental frameworks that represent our knowledge and assumptions about the world.

-- In 1969, Allan Collins and Ross Quillan suggested that knowledge in long-term memory is organized in terms of concepts, categories, and images, and they are organized hierarchically
+- In 1969, Allan Collins and Ross Quillian suggested that knowledge in long-term memory is organised in terms of concepts, categories, and images, and they are organised hierarchically

 - Images- it is a concrete form of representation that directly conveys the perceptual attributes of an object

-- Almost all concrete objects generate images and knowledge related to them is encoded both verbally as well as visually which is termed as Dual Coding Hypothesis originally proposed by Paivio
+- Almost all concrete objects generate images, and knowledge related to them is encoded both verbally and visually, which is termed the Dual Coding Hypothesis, originally proposed by Paivio

 Nature and Causes of Forgetting